 We just returned from our first homeschool conference of 2010.
 Watch as Grace explains how to get conference specials even at those conferences Timberdoodle can’t attend this year.
 This conference posed an unexpected challenge for us – watch till the end to see cell phone footage of what happened!
 Want a free catalog?
 Visit www.timberdoodle.com

 Originally published in Timberdoodle’s 1990-1991 catalog Don’t you just love toddlers?
 They are so enthusiastic, loving, curious, confident, and innocent.
 However, to a home-educating mom, they are also exhausting, impatient, loud, and unpredictable.
-But how can we incorporate these tornadoes in with the older children in our education program without making them the center of […]
+But how can we incorporate these tornadoes in with the older children in our education program without making them the center of it?
+Here are some ideas that have worked for us.
+1. Pick up a few school supplies for them.
+Construction toys (Wedgits), beginning thinking skills books, and even Kumon workbooks are all great choices for toddlers and will let them participate in school alongside their […]